Yipara logoYipara

 +

 For mild dryness, apply a dog-safe nose balm or coconut oil to keep the nose moisturized.
 Make sure your dog is drinking enough water.
 Avoid using human lotions or petroleum jelly as they can be harmful if ingested.
-If the dryness is severe with cracking or bleeding, see your vet — it could be nasal hyperkeratosis, an autoimmune condition, or a sign of underlying illness that needs treatment.
+If the dryness is severe with cracking or bleeding, see your vet — it could be excessive nose hardening, an autoimmune skin condition, or a sign of underlying illness that needs veterinary care.

 Can I put vaseline on my dog's nose if it's dry?